 Continuing to expand our business to attract players in countries outside of the U.S. is an important element of our business strategy.
 An important part of targeting international markets is developing offerings that are localized and customized for the players in those markets.
-While we have international game studios in Hong Kong, Israel and Serbia, we expect to continue to expand our international operations in the future by opening new international game studio locations and expanding our offerings in new languages.
-For example, we are currently a developing studio in Vietnam.
-Our ability to expand our business and to attract players and talented employees in Vietnam and other international markets we may enter will require considerable management attention and resources and is subject to the particular challenges of supporting a rapidly growing business in an environment of multiple languages, cultures, customs, economics, legal systems, alternative dispute systems, regulatory systems and commercial infrastructures.
+While we have international game studios in Hong Kong, Israel, Serbia, and Vietnam, we expect to continue to expand our international operations in the future by opening new international game studio locations and expanding our offerings in new languages.
+Our ability to expand our business and to attract players and talented employees in other international markets we may enter will require considerable management attention and resources and is subject to the particular challenges of supporting a rapidly growing business in an environment of multiple languages, cultures, customs, economics, legal systems, alternative dispute systems, regulatory systems, and commercial infrastructures.